MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxfactorycircuitinitsetoperationcallbacks.md

 ## -description

-TBD - The AcxFactoryCircuitInitSetOperationCallbacks sets the OperationCallbacks for Acx Circuit Factory initialization operations.
+The AcxFactoryCircuitInitSetOperationCallbacks sets the OperationCallbacks for Acx Circuit Factory initialization operations.

 ## -parameters